 computation (buildPos) maps each row to a pixel offset using a gap-row

-so all month anchors are clickable before the background pagination
+immediately on load — all month anchors are clickable before any D1 query fires.

-completes.
-An isFiltered flag suppresses viewport re-renders while a
+An isFiltered flag suppresses viewport re-renders while a search is

 --tips-changed,